rdacomp/CollapseOS/doc/blockdev.md

 # Using block devices

-The `blockdev.asm` part manage what we call "block devices", an abstraction over something that we can read a byte to, write a byte to and seek into (select at which offset we will read/write to next).
+The `blockdev.asm` part manage what we call "block devices", an abstraction over something that we can read a byte to, write a byte to, optionally at arbitrary offsets.

 A Collapse OS system can define up to `0xff` devices.
 Those definitions are made in the glue code, so they are static.